All About Integrative Oncology

 Defining the Terms

-Conventional cancer therapies: cancer treatments that are widely used and have been proven useful in clinical research trials.
-These are often called standard of care and may include surgery, chemotherapy, radiation therapy, immunotherapy, and/or hormonal therapy.
+Conventional medicine: Treatments that are widely used and have been proven useful in clinical research trialsThese are often called the standard of care.
+Conventional medicine for cancer may be things like surgery, chemotherapy, radiation therapy, immunotherapy, and/or hormonal therapy.

 CAM therapies fall into two categories: complementary and alternative.

-• Complementary medicines: cancer therapies used along with conventional medical treatments.
-For example, acupuncture and guided imagery may be used to ease nausea caused by chemotherapy.
+• Complementary medicines: Treatments or practices used along with conventional or “standard” medical treatmentsFor example, acupuncture and guided imagery may be used to help with nausea caused by chemotherapy.

-Integrative Oncology: is an approach to cancer care that uses complementary therapies to support the whole patient: mind, body, and spirit.Many cancer centers have integrative medicine programs that offer complementary therapies on-site.
+Integrative Oncology: This is an approach to cancer care that uses complementary therapies along with conventional therapies to support the whole patient: mind, body, and spirit.
+Many cancer centers have integrative medicine programs that offer complementary therapies on-site.

-• Other medical delivery systems - Chinese medicine such as acupuncture, homeopathy, and naturopathy.
+• Other medical delivery systems: Chinese medicine such as acupuncture, homeopathy, and naturopathy.

 Safety Considerations

-Talking to Your Health Care Team about Integrative Oncology Therapies
+Talking to Your Healthcare Team about Integrative Oncology Therapies

 Are integrative treatments covered by my insurance?